Army soldier wanted to carry out attack in U.S., FBI says

 Smith said ordinary household chemicals could be used for bomb-making but said it's important to buy the materials separately so "the randomness will aid you in the case of searches and the materials themselves usually aren't considered suspicious," LaMar wrote.

-Smith, who enlisted in the Army in June 2017, could face up to 20 years in federal prison and a fine up to $250,000 of convicted.
+Smith, who enlisted in the Army in June 2017, could face up to 20 years in federal prison and a fine up to $250,000 if convicted.